 - Monitoring production servers.

 - Creating and deploying system updates and patches.

 - Timely updating security software.

 On average, claims management software development from scratch will cost from 1,130 to 3,000 hours depending on the number of features, design complexity and the number of third-party integrations.
 Then multiply the man-hours by an average developer hourly rate.
 For example, at Itexus, we apply a $35-$40 per hour rate to Fintech projects.
 In the end we get an estimate of around $45K – $100K.

-Itexus delivers custom claims management systems for Insurance industry tailored to unique business operations and challenges.
-We don’t believe in one-fix-for-all solutions and employ a custom approach to any software we make, be it for the clients in Insurance, FinTech, Healthcare, Retail, Hospitality, Education or any other industry.
+Itexus delivers custom claims management systems for the Insurance industry tailored to unique business operations and challenges.
+We don’t believe in one-fix-for-all solutions and employ a custom approach to any software we make, be it for the clients in Insurance, FinTech, Healthcare, Retail, Hospitality, Education, or any other industry.
 Contact us to discuss your needs and our team of professionals will offer the most suitable software solution for your business needs and goals.